Megumi Murakami

-Megumi Murakami (村上 愛, Murakami Megumi) is a Japanese choreographer and former singer and actress.
+Megumi Murakami (村上 愛, Murakami Megumi) is a Japanese former singer and actress.
 She first gained recognition when she joined Hello!
-Project Kids and later became the lead vocalist of the girl group Cute until her retirement in 2006.
+Project Kids and later became the lead vocalist of the girl group Cute.
+On November 1, 2006, Murakami left Cute and retired from the entertainment industry.

 Career

 2002–2005: Hello!
 Project Kids and ZYX

 In 2002, Murakami auditioned for Hello!
 Project Kids with the song "Pittari Shitai X'mas!" by Petitmoni.
 Her audition tape was aired on Morning Musume's variety show Hello!
 Morning.
 She was placed in the group with 14 other girls.
 She made her first appearance in the 2002 film Koinu Dan no Monogatari.

 In 2003, Murakami became a member of the subgroup ZYX along with Mari Yaguchi from Morning Musume, Erika Umeda, Maimi Yajima, Saki Shimizu, and Momoko Tsugunaga.
 They released their debut single, "Iku ZYX!
 Fly High" on August 6, 2003, followed by "Shiroi Tokyo" on December 10, 2003.

 During the summer of 2004, Murakami appeared in the music video for "Yokohama Shinkirou" by Maki Goto.
 Later that year, she participated in singing "All for One & One for All!", a collaboration single released by all Hello!
 Project artists under the name "H.P.
 All Stars."
 Murakami sang the coupling track, "Suki ni Naccha Ikenai Hito", with Reina Tanaka and Airi Suzuki.